Flag of Uzbekistan: History

 Under Soviet rule, the Union Republic – situated in what is now modern-day Uzbekistan – utilised a flag derived from the flag of the Soviet Union and representing Communism, that was approved in 1952.
 The flag is similar to the Soviet design but with the blue stripe in 1/5 width and the two 1/100 white edges in between.

 Uzbekistan declared itself independent on 1 September 1991, approximately three months before the dissolution of the Soviet Union.
 A search for a national flag began soon after, with a contest being held to determine the new design.
 More than 200 submissions were made, and a commission was formed in order to evaluate these suggestions coming from a variety of stakeholders.
 The winning design was adopted on 18 November 1991, after being selected at an extraordinary session of the Uzbek Supreme Soviet.
 In doing so, Uzbekistan became the first of the newly independent republics in Central Asia to choose a new flag.

+Flags with similar design

-Pertaining to its tricolour combination of horizontal stripes of blue, white and green colour, it is similar to the flags of Lesotho, an enclaved country within the border of South Africa, and Puntland, a Somali federal state at the tip of the Horn.
+Pertaining to its tricolour combination of horizontal stripes of blue, white and green colour, it is similar to the flag of Lesotho, an enclaved country within the border of South Africa, and the flag of Puntland, a Somali federal state at the tip of the Horn, and the flag of Cali, a department of Colombia.